 You need to follow the signs to “Upper Fort St Angelo”:

-The currently knight of the Sovereign Military Order of Malta is Fra’ John Dunlap, and it is his private residence so you just can't go and expect to get invited in for a cup of tea, not like you could at Buckingham Palace when the Queen was at home.
+The current knight is Fra’ John Dunlap, and it is his private residence, so you just can’t go and expect to get invited in for a cup of tea, not like you could at Buckingham Palace when the Queen was at home.
 You are limited to exploring the outside area.

 There is a beautiful garden: